-MDS 3.0 Item Location and Item Description RUG-IV Categories Impacted Minimum Documentation and Review Standards Required Within the Specified Observation Period Section J: Health Conditions (7-day look back) Section J J1100C Shortness of Breath (dyspnea) when lying flat ~Special Care High Shortness of Breath: Difficulty in drawing sufficient breath; labored breathing.
-Dyspnea: Difficult or labored respiration.
-Documentation of the presence of or observation of shortness of breath or trouble breathing when lying flat during the observation period.
+MDS 3.0 Item Location and Item Description RUG-IV Categories Impacted Minimum Documentation and Review Standards Required Within the Specified Observation Period Section J J1100C Shortness of Breath (dyspnea) when lying flat ~Special Care High Shortness of Breath: Difficulty in drawing sufficient breath; labored breathing.
+Dvspnea: Difficult or labored respiration.
+Does require: Documentation of the presence of or observation of shortness of breath or trouble breathing when lying flat during the observation period.
 Documentation of signs and symptoms such as, but not limited to: 1) increased respiratory rate; 2) pursed lip breathing; 3) a prolonged expiratory phase; 4) audible respirations and gasping for air at rest; 5) interrupted speech pattern (only able to say a few words before taking a breath); and 6) use of shoulder and other accessory muscles to breath, as applicable.
-OR Interventions to avoid an actual occurrence of shortness of breath while lying flat that are applied at all times or on an as needed basis must include detailed documentation of the incident daily.
+OR Interventions to avoid an actual reoccurrence of shortness of breath while lying flat that are applied at all times or on an as needed basis must include detailed documentation of the intervention(s) daily.
+The medical record must reflect the initial occurrence within the facility.
 Consistency with physician orders, progress notes, interdisciplinary notes, treatment records and the person-centered care plan.
 The resident should not be placed in distress to assess this condition.
 The focus of the person-centered care plan should address underlying cause(s) that may exacerbate symptoms of shortness of breath as well as symptomatic treatment for shortness of breath when it is not quickly reversible.
-Does not include: Potential for Shortness of Breath while lying flat.
+Does not include: Potential for Shortness of Breath while lying flat without evidence of an actual occurrence documented.
 J1550A Fever ~Special Care High This item is coded to record a fever which is defined as a temperature of 2.4 degrees F higher than the baseline.
 Does require: Consistent route (rectal, oral, etc.) of temperature measurement between the baseline and the elevated temperature.
 Fever of 2.4 degrees F. above the baseline.
 A baseline temperature established and documented prior to the ARD.
 Consistency with physician orders, progress notes, interdisciplinary notes, treatment records and the person-centered care plan.
 J1550B Vomiting ~Special Care High This item is coded to record the regurgitation of stomach contents; may be caused by many factors (e.g., drug toxicity, infection, psychogenic).
 Does require: Description of vomitus (regurgitation of stomach contents).
 Frequency of episodes and accompanying symptoms must be documented.
 Consistency with physician orders, progress notes, interdisciplinary notes, treatment records and the person-centered care plan.